20 Savory Winter Kale Recipes to Cozy Up With

-Believe it or not, kale is in season until December, meaning you can enjoy the freshest batch of this dark green leafy vegetable when your stuck inside even on the coldest of winter days.
-Plus, after browsing the web, it’s safe to say that winter kale recipes are plentiful.
+Believe it or not, kale is in season until December, meaning you can enjoy the freshest batch of this dark green leafy vegetable when you’re stuck inside even on the coldest of winter days.
+And after clicking around, it’s safe to say that winter kale recipes are plentiful.

 MORE: 15 Healthy Pizza Recipes It’s Fine to Get Hooked On

-Maybe that’s because there are endless ways to prepare kale.
-From sautéing to steaming or just eating it raw, you can get all the health benefits of kale like fiber, potassium, vitamin C and B6 to contribute to your heart health all while eating a warm, hearty meal.
+Maybe that’s because there are endless ways to prepare this great-for-you veggie.
+From sautéing and steaming to munching it raw, you can get all its benefits—including fiber, potassium, vitamin C, and B6 to contribute to your heart health—all while eating a tasty, hearty meal.

-Get some serious kale recipe inspo in our slideshow below!
+Get some serious kale recipe inspo, ahead.